wp-document-revisions/wp-document-revisions/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed bug where password-protected documents would not prompt for password under certain circumstances

 = 1.0.4 =
 * Significant performance improvements (now relies on wp_cache)
 * Feed improvements (performance improvements, more consistent handling of authors and timestamps)